 (Diese Seite auf Deutsch sehen)

-Many people are working hard to face the big threats of our time: climate change, inequality, war.
+Many people are working hard to solve the big issues of our time: climate breakdown, extreme inequality and oppression, war…

-I work directly with activists, NGOs and social businesses.
+I work with movements, NGOs and social businesses.

 As part of Austria’s official EU Council Presidency period in 2018, Vienna hosted the conference “Europe’s Transformation: Where People Matter”.
 As part of the conference’s journalistic team, I reported on keynotes, plenary and parallel sessions.
 It was jointly organised by the Austrian Federal Ministry for Sustainability and Tourism (MoE) and the Environmental Agency Austria (EAA) and is a project of the “Growth in Transition” (“Wachstum im Wandel”) initiative.